edden-gerber/ecog_fmri_visualization_matlab/README.txt

 ***

+Copyright and citation:

 Toolbox written by Edden M. Gerber, lab of Leon Deouell, Hebrew University of Jerusalem 2015.

 This toolbox uses "FreezeColors.m" written by John Iversen 2005-10, john_iversen@post.harvard.edu.

 Thanks to Tal Golan for theoretical and technical assistance.

+There is no citation currently associated with this toolbox, but if you are using it please let me know at edden.gerber@gmail.com.
+Also please feel free to send feedback, bug reports etc.

 ***